2026 CFL draft

 From Wikipedia, the free encyclopedia

-The 2026 CFL national draft is a selection of national players by Canadian Football League teams that is scheduled to take place on April 28, 2026.[1]
-Seventy-four players are scheduled to be chosen from among eligible players from Canadian Universities across the country, as well as Canadian players playing in the NCAA.[2][3]
-That number is subject to change if there are any forfeited selections.
+The 2026 CFL national draft was a selection of national players by Canadian Football League teams that took place on April 28, 2026.[1]
+Seventy-four players were chosen from among eligible players from Canadian Universities across the country, as well as Canadian players playing in the NCAA or NAIA.[2][3]

 | 2026 CFL draft | |